 Energy Rating Labels

 The Energy Rating Label is regulated by the government to compare the energy efficiency and running costs of appliances.
-This displays two things: a star rating and an estimate of the appliance’s annual energy consumption in kilowatt hour(kWh).
+This displays two things: a star rating and an estimate of the appliance’s annual energy consumption in kilowatt-hour(kWh).
 The maximum rating is 10 stars.
 More stars mean greater energy efficiency.

 To know how much an appliance costs to run.
 Simply multiply the kWh number of the appliance by electricity tariff (cents per kWh).
 The tariff amount can be found on your electricity bill.

 It’s also worth considering the features and size of the appliances you are comparing.
-Additionally, the kWh figure on all energy rating labels are only approximated on how appliances are used in an average household.
+Additionally, the kWh figure on all energy rating labels is only approximated on how appliances are used in an average household.
 You need to consider how much you use the appliance and the climate you live in.

 Some states offer government rebates to support the use of energy-efficient appliances.
 The rebates available varies depending on which state you live in.